usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 With data import wizard, you can only import the data to your org.
 You will not be able to export data using this wizard.
 </td></tr>
 <tr><td>
-With data loader, you first have to install the setup of data loader.
+With data loader, you first have to install the data loader app/tool in your machine.
 </td><td>
 With data import wizard, it does not require any installation and is available as a step-by-step guided wizard.
 </td></tr>